lynnaevans/HARDataSetMunging/README.md

                       subject.
 *******************************************************************************
  Use the aggregate function to create a dataframe with the means and std dev for each of the subject's activities.

+ Generates a 180 X 68 dataframe.

-Export it with a write.table.
+ Export it with a write.table with headings.
 *******************************************************************************
  End of Step 5.
 Creates a second, independent tidy data set with the average of
                 each variable for each activity and each subject.